JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 But still have work to do with the BLE of ESP32:

-    - Espressif still do not have a mobile app samples for the ESP32.
-    - A we still do not have yet the "Low Energy" of the BLE (Bluetooth Low Energy) :-(

-    Consumption is still more than 10x of competitors.
+    A we still do not have yet the "Low Energy" of the BLE (Bluetooth Low Energy) :-( Consumption is still more than 10x of competitors.
-    Espressif is working on this, and in future Esp-Idf versions we will have this working.
+    Espressif is working on this, and in future Esp-Idf versions we will have low power in BLE (modem-sleep).

 # Part I - Esp-IDF app example